blokks/legacy-docs/src/content/advanced-options/auto-scroll.md

 url = "hide-components.md"
 +++

-When enabled, the *Time indicator* is automatically scrolled into view, showing speakers and bands that are currently playing.
-This option works on desktop and only during days of the event.
+When enabled, the *Time indicator* is automatically scrolled into view when a visitor opens the schedule during the days of your event.
+This allows your visitors to quickly see which acts (speakers, talks or artists) are currently performing.

-<span class='note'>Sometimes this feature can be cumbersome though.
+There are cases where you might want to disable this `data-auto-scroll` feature.
 For example, when your schedule is embedded on a one-page website and you don't want the whole page to scroll.

-In those cases you want to disable the `data-auto-scroll` feature.</span>
+<span class='note'>Note: This feature only works on desktop.</span>

 | Option | Values | Default value |
 |--------|--------|---------------|